Kakamotobi/Learned/DSA/19-Dijkstra's-Algorithm.md

 - Define it as a function in the weighted graph class.
 - It should accept a starting and ending vertex (ex: `A` to `E`).
 - Create a few data structures.
-  - Hash Map called `distancesFromStart` where for each vertex, we're going to store the current shortest distance from the starting vertex to the vertex.
-Initialize each vertex/key's value to `Infinity` except for the starting vertex initialized to `0`.
+  - Hash Map called `shortestDistFromStart` storing the **current shortest distance from the starting vertex to each vertex**.
+    - i.e. how far each vertex is from the starting vertex.
+    - Initialize each vertex/key's shortest distance to `Infinity` (since we don't know yet) except for the starting vertex initialized to `0`.
+    - Ex: `{ A: 0, B: Infinity, C: Infinity, D: Infinity, E: Infinity, F: Infinity }`.
-  - Priority Queue where each vertex has a priority representing the distance from the starting vertex.
-Initialize all vertices' priorities to be `Infinity` except for the starting vertex with `0`.
+  - Priority Queue where **each vertex has a priority that represents the distance from the starting vertex**.
+    - Initialize all vertices' priorities to `Infinity` except for the starting vertex with `0`.
+    - Ex: `[{ vertex: A, priority: 0 }, { vertex: B, priority: Infinity }, { vertex: C, priority: Infinity }, ...]`.
+  - Hash Map called `previousVertices` storing the **previous node to this node on the shortest path from the starting vertex**.
+    - i.e. what node did we come from (on the shortest path)?
-  - Hash Map called `previousVertices` where for each vertex, we're going to record the vertex that comes before it, which yields a shorter distance to it.
-Initialize all values to `null`.
+    - Initialize all values to `null`.
+    - Ex: `{ A: null, C: null, D: null, E: null, F: null }`.
 - Loop as long as there is anything in the Priority Queue.
   - Dequeue a vertex from the priority queue.
   - If that vertex is the same as the ending vertex, end algorithm.
   - Else, loop through each of the vertex's neighbors.
     - Calculate the distance to the neighbor from the starting vertex.
-    - If the distance is less than what is currently stored in `distancesFromStart`.
+    - If the distance is less than what is currently stored in `shortestDistFromStart`.
-      - Update `distancesFromStart` with the new lower distance.
+      - Update `shortestDistFromStart` with the new lower distance.
       - Update `previousVertices` to reflect where we came from.
       - Enqueue the neighbor with the new total distance from the starting vertex.
 ```js